MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

    #endif
    }

-The define ``LLUI_IMAGE_CUSTOM_FORMATS`` is not set so the implementation of the weak function only consists to call the Graphics Engine' software algorithm.
+The define ``LLUI_IMAGE_CUSTOM_FORMATS`` is not set, so the implementation of the weak function only consists in calling the Graphics Engine' software algorithm.

 .. _section_buffered_image_drawer_custom:

 Custom Format Support
 ---------------------

-In addition with the :ref:`standard formats <section_image_standard_raw>`, this implementation allows to draw images whose format is a :ref:`custom format <section_image_custom_raw>`.
+In addition to the :ref:`standard formats <section_image_standard_raw>`, this implementation allows to draw images with a :ref:`custom format <section_image_custom_raw>`.
 This is an advanced use-case, only available with MicroUI 3.2 or higher.

 .. hint:: To select this implementation, the define ``LLUI_IMAGE_CUSTOM_FORMATS`` must be set (no specific value).

 The MicroUI C module uses some tables to redirect the image management to the expected extension.
-There is one table per Image Abstraction Layer API (draw, copy, region, rotate, scale, flip) in order to not embed all algorithms (a table and its functions are only embedded in the final binary file if and only if the MicroUI drawing method is called).
+There is one table per Image Abstraction Layer API (draw, copy, region, rotate, scale, flip) in order to embed only necessary algorithms (a table and its functions are only embedded in the final binary file if and only if the MicroUI drawing method is called).

 Each table contains ten elements: